nexmew/8PuzzleAI/README.md

 ## A* Search with Misplaced Tile Hueristic
-The second algorithm choice solves the puzzle with
+The second algorithm choice solves the puzzle with whats known as

 ## A* Search with Euclidean Distance Hueristic